 For more detailed instructions, click here.

-It's pretty straightforward to set up VPN connection in Linux using the command line.
-Many Linux distributions have built-in VPN support, and they also offer command line tools like "openvpn" or "nmcli" to create and manage VPN connections.
+It's pretty straightforward to set up a VPN connection in Linux using the command line.
+Many Linux distributions have built-in VPN support and offer command-line tools like "openvpn" or "nmcli" to create and manage VPN connections.
 How complex it is really depends on the VPN protocol you're using and the configuration you need to make.

-If you're a Windows user, setting up VPN via the command line can be a bit more complicated than on Linux.
-Windows has built-in VPN support, but it's not as extensive as what you'll find in Linux when it comes to command line capabilities.
+If you're a Windows user, setting up a VPN via the command line can be a bit more complicated than on Linux.
+Windows has built-in VPN support, but it's not as extensive as what you'll find in Linux when it comes to command-line capabilities.
 You might need to use a third-party tool to set up a VPN connection.

 When it comes to macOS, the setup is pretty similar to Linux systems.
 You can use the built-in support for various VPN protocols in macOS, and you can also use the "networksetup" command to set up VPN connections.